-Practical demonstration of the administration of first aid oxygen using specified delivery devices and appropriate flow rate.

-- Assessment of performance in a simulated emergency environment that simulates real-life situations where these skills and knowledge would be performed, with all the relevant equipment and resources of that workplace or community environment. - A variety of scenarios requiring assessment on the use of each of the delivery devices.
+- Practical demonstration of the administration of first aid oxygen using specified delivery devices and appropriate flow rate. - Assessment of performance in a simulated emergency environment that simulates real-life situations where these skills and knowledge would be performed, with all the relevant equipment and resources of that workplace or community environment.